programble/proxos/doc/Terminal.h.md

 the current colors and sets the hardware cursor position to the top left corner.

-## `void Terminal_putChar(u8 c)`
+## `void Terminal_printChar(char c)`

 Outputs a character `c` to the hardware terminal at the hardware cursor and advances the cursor by one.

-## `void Terminal_putString(const String s)`
+## `void Terminal_printString(const String s)`

-Outputs the string `s` to the hardware terminal by calling `Terminal_putChar` on each character.
+Outputs the string `s` to the hardware terminal by calling `Terminal_printChar` on each character.

+## `void Terminal_putChar(char c, u8 x, u8 y)`

+Outputs the character `c` to the hardware terminal at the position `(x, y)`.

+## `void Terminal_putString(const String s, u8 x, u8 y)`

+Outputs the string `s` to the hardware terminal at the position `(x, y)`.

 ## `void Terminal_setForegroundColor(Terminal_Color color, Bool bright)`

 Sets the current foreground color of the hardware terminal to `color`.
 This will be used when outputting characters to the terminal.
 The `bright` parameter determines if the color should be bright or not.

 ## `void Terminal_setBackgroundColor(Terminal_Color color, Bool bright)`

 Sets the current background color of the hardware terminal to `color`.
 This will be used when outputting characters to the terminal.
 The `bright` parameter determines if the color should be bright or not.

 ## `#define Terminal_setColor(fg, fb, bg, bb) Terminal_setForegroundColor(fg, fb); Terminal_setBackgroundColor(bg, bb)`